Two trucker convoys headed to DC talk different protest strategies

 Bolus’ sentiments echo many of the truckers across Canada who were involved in a weekslong protest demonstrating against Prime Minister Justin Trudeau’s COVID-19 vaccine mandate for truck drivers.
 Canadian truck drivers blocked traffic, effectively paralyzing Canada’s capital in the process.

+“The Ambassador Bridge (beween Detroit and Windsor, which was shut down by the blockade) was actually an important piece of infrastructure that really hurt (the Canadian economy) when they shut it down,” Samuel said.

-However, not all convoys want chaos.
-Maureen Steele, an organizer for The People’s Convoy, tells NewsNation’s Evan Lambert her group does not want to block roads or bridges.
+However, not all convoy participants want chaos.
+Maureen Steele, an organizer for The People’s Convoy, told NewsNation’s Evan Lambert her group does not want to block roads or bridges.

 According to their website, the group will leave Los Angeles on Wednesday and arrive in Washington, D.C., in the first few days of March.
 Steele says their objectives will be clear.